 • Greenhouse gas (GHG) emissions that would occur as a result of project-related construction activities and operation, maintenance, and inspection activities.
 These emissions would be partially offset by the small indirect net decrease in carbon dioxide (CO2) emissions from power plants during line operation.
 Over the life of the Proposed Project, high GHG emissions during the years of construction would be followed by much lower GHG emissions during the years of activity necessary to support transmission line operation.
 As power plant operation shifts to accommodate the new transmission line and renewable resources replace conventional power plants, indirect GHG reductions are forecasted to occur.
-But because total construction GHG emissions exceed the GHG reductions achieved due to avoided power plant emissions over 40 years of transmission line operation, the Proposed Project would cause an overall net increase in GHG emissions and a significant climate change impact.
+Total construction GHG emissions exceed the GHG reductions achieved due to avoided power plant emissions over 12 years of transmission line operation.
+Because the amount and timing of the avoided power plant emissions is uncertain and dependent on actual development of renewable resources, the EIR/EIS finds that the Proposed Project would cause an overall net increase in GHG emissions and a significant climate change impact.